bekjon-me/cats-generator/README.md

-# ShipBattle Game
+# Cat Generator App

-> The game created by Bekjon Ishpulatov
+> The app created by Bekjon Ishpulatov

 ## Built With

 - ReactJS(only class components)
+- Tailwind css

 ## Live Demo